berdav/zsh-digraphs/README.md

 The solution could be to use the UTF8 input provided by the System, but I would need to remember the conter-intuitive Unicode number.

-The VIM input system is really easy to mesmorize.
+The VIM input system is really easy to memorize.
 Therefore this script adapt VIM input to ZSH.